|

 A Wikimedia Commons photo of King Carl Gustaf and Queen Silvia (Sweden) on January 17, 2011, and another photo of a Swedish Royal limousine in 2011.

-https://www.royal.uk This link puts you through to a page on the official web site of the British Monarchy. where (a single phrase of) information is given on the three Daimler limousines currently in use at the Royal Mews.
+https://www.royal.uk This link puts you through to a page on the official web site of the British Monarchy. where (a single phrase of) information is given on the three Daimler limousines that were in use at the Royal Mews.
 That web page dates from the wedding of Prince William and Ms. Middleton, on April 29, 2011.

 The video (left) shows the British Royal Daimlers at the wedding of Prince Harry and Ms. Markle, on May 19, 2018, when the bridesmaids and pageboys arrive, among them Prince George and Princess Charlotte.
 Courtesy: BBC.